skotters/Battle/README.md

 * Create a dictionary or list, populate it with several values, retrieve at least one value, and use in program
 * Create an additional class which inherits one or more properties from its parent
 * Read data from an external file and use that data in your application
-* Connect to an external/3rd party API and read data into your app

 ## To Run Program